newclarity/sidecar/README.md

 #NOTICE:

-This was a great research project, but we have decided to abandon it.
+This was a great research project, but we have abandoned it.
 All our current effort is being directed to [**The WPLib Platform**](http://github.com/wplib).

 Sidecar _(beta)_